-See Creating customized metrics.
+For more information, see Creating customized metrics.

 How Alerts works

 Alerts proactively monitors the performance in your application from a centralized location called Alerts FocalPoint.
 Alerts agents-called InformPoints-query all Precise products.
 The InformPoints retrieve performance data collected by the Precise products, analyze it, and generate alerts if the predefined thresholds are exceeded.